suhock/php-dependency-injection/README.md

 A service that needs to open scopes of its own should depend on `ScopeFactoryInterface` rather than on the container.
-The default `Container` implements this interface, so it can register itself:
+The default `Container` implements this interface, so it can add itself:

 ```php
 $container->addSingletonInstance(ScopeFactoryInterface::class, $container);